insomniac-eeper/AnotherCrabsTreasureTwitchIntegration/README.md

 It is still very much a WIP and I would not yet consider it ready for public use.

 ## Dependencies
-- MonoMod RunTime Detours
-  - Ensure you have the [BepInEx.MonoMod.HookGenPatcher](https://github.com/harbingerofme/Bepinex.Monomod.HookGenPatcher) in your patcher directory.
 - Create a secrets.env file next to secrets.env.example and fill in the values with your registered application Twitch Client ID.

 ## Important Notes